deepblueparticle/artvtk/README.md

 are in numerical sequence.
 Double click on that group (as shown).
 ![Open VTM files](readme_img/openvtm.png)
 Click on `Apply` in the `Properties` window.
-You can now use the "VCR" buttons to see the events like a slide show.
+You can now use the "VCR" buttons at the top of the ParaView main window to see the events like a slide show.
 ![Slide Show](readme_img/slideshow.png)

 Let's now run the Catalyst live examples.
 For these, you must have